aaronamano/aaronamano/README.md

 <br>

+🔭 I’m currently working on developing several fullstack projects this summer and attending online hackathons sponsored by Devpost + large tech companies
+🌱 I’m currently learning neetcode 150, system design, and backend development (databases, devops, cloud computing)

-📫Feel free to reach out to me: <br>
+📫 How to reach me: <br>
 <ul>
 <li>Discord, Instagram, Twitter/X: @aaronamano</li>
 </ul>

 <!--
 **aaronamano/aaronamano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.